floriankraemer/floriankraemer.github.io/_posts/How-we-educate-developers-is-flawed.markdown

 Today I can express what I want in a structured way to an AI.
 I can give it examples, I can give it a specification, and most of the time the results are good.

-## What would be a good Curriculum?
+## What Would Be a Good Curriculum?

 I would not even start with writing code or do it the best in parallel with theoretical approaches.
 My curriculum will probably start with coupling and cohesion on a very abstract level.
 Then I would inject the SOLID principles into the schedule.
 Followed by design patterns and principles.

 The very foundation of TDD isn't that hard: Red, green, refractor.
 It is something that can be added from the very beginning as part of the programming exercises.

-## How do you motivate people to intrinsically get used to those concepts?
+## How Do You Motivate People to Intrinsically Get Used to Those Concepts?

 [1]: [Effect of SOLID Design Principles on Quality of
  Software: An Empirical Assessment](https://www.ijser.org/researchpaper/Effect-of-SOLID-Design-Principles-on-Quality-of-Software-An-Empirical-Assessment.pdf), Harmeet Singh, Syed Imtiyaz Hassan